abdealimak/Conversal/README.md

 # Conversal 🗣️
-An EdTech Platform - Learn any language practically
+An EdTech Platform - Learn any language practically and efficiently